erppdm/About-Me/README.md

 - Establish an optimised production planning system to improve capacity utilisation, material flow and scheduling

 #### Prototype development of a caterpillar tractor
-- Led of the AHWI RT200 project up to the prototype phase
+- Led of the **AHWI RT200** project up to the prototype phase
 - Challenges in terms of size, weight, chassis and drive systems
 - Most compact caterpillar tractor in its class
 - URL: https://youtu.be/Be2YtRjKcBY

 #### Double Cardan Joint Shaft Control
-- Development of a control system for 3-point attachments
+- Development of a control system for 3-point attachments for the **AHWI RT200**
 - Automatically adjusted angle differences β up to a maximum of 3°
 - The control system has been patented